shanukaumesh/passwordGenerator/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:3000`.
-2. Use the interface to generate a secure password.
+2. Use the interface to generate a secure password by specifying your preferences.
-3. Copy the generated password to your clipboard.
+3. Click on the generated password box to automatically copy the password to your clipboard.

+## Features

+- Adjustable password length.
+- Options to include uppercase letters, numbers, and symbols.
+- Automatically copy generated password to clipboard on click.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please feel free to open an issue or submit a pull request for improvements or new features.